India Adoption Program

 The Juvenile Justice Act 2015, defines the term relative as “a paternal uncle or aunt, or a maternal uncle or aunt, or paternal grandparent or maternal grandparent”.
 The age criteria for prospective adoptive parents has been waived for adoption of a relative.
 USCIS requires the I800A to be filed before the child’s 16 th birthday.

-Because every relative adoption case is unique, Karla Whelan, IAN India program consultant works closely with families, attorneys and CARA staff to insure that all documents are in order for the U.S. government and the Indian court to approve.
-If you are interested in adopting a relative from India, please contact Karla Whelan at 440-732-8455 or karla@internationaladoptionnet
+Because every relative adoption case is unique IAN adoption coordinators work closely with families, attorneys and CARA staff to ensure that all documents are in order for the U.S. government and the Indian court to approve.
+If you are interested in adopting a relative from India, please contact IAN at 303-691-0808 or info@internationaladoptionnet .org

-Do you have other questions about this program Please speak with an adoption coordinator, for contact information click here .
+If you have other questions about this program, please contact IAN, click here .

 **Due to changes in adoption regulations, this information is subject to change at any time without prior notice.